 Focus on Media & Public Affairs

 Teaching and scholarship at the intersection of media & public affairs -- It's our signature emphasis, and what distinguishes the Manship School from other mass communication programs.
-In 1998, the Manship School of Mass Communication established the nation's first and only doctoral program specializing in media & public affairs.
+In 1998, the Manship School established the nation's first and only doctoral program specializing in media & public affairs.

-The Reilly Center for Media & Public Affairs, an integral part of the Manship School of Mass Communication, uses the intellectual muscle of the school’s faculty to help solve practical problems and advance good government initiatives.
+The Reilly Center for Media & Public Affairs, an integral part of the Manship School, uses the intellectual muscle of the school’s faculty to help solve practical problems and advance good government initiatives.
 The Reilly Center’s mission is to generate thoughtful programs, dialogue and research about mass communication and its many faceted relationships with social, economic and political issues.
-Evident in everything the center does is its commitment to strengthen and advance the Manship School’s national leadership in media and politics.
+Evident in everything the center does is its commitment to strengthen and advance our national leadership in media and politics.

 Commitment to Diversity

-The Manship School is dedicated to creating an educational environment in which diversity is valued and encouraged and is working to be on the forefront of educating both students and professionals on the topic of media diversity.
+We are dedicated to creating an educational environment in which diversity is valued and encouraged and is working to be on the forefront of educating both students and professionals on the topic of media diversity.
 In fact, the Association for Education in Journalism and Mass Communication awarded its inaugural Diversity and Equity Award to the Manship School.
-The School was cited for its comprehensive diversity plan, fundraising for diversity, organized efforts to recruit faculty and students, constant attention to the classes it offers, faculty research and service to other universities, journalists and their public through its Forum on Media Diversity.
+We were cited for our comprehensive diversity plan, fundraising for diversity, organized efforts to recruit faculty and students, constant attention to the classes we offer, faculty research and service to other universities, journalists and their public through its Forum on Media Diversity.